The Spiritual System

 - Spirit-wracking will take effect when the priest next performs their daily prayer for spirit.

 In order to become un-spirit-wracked, a priest must atone for their sins.
 This usually means making some major act of atonement, such as going on a quest to seek redemption.
-It is not possible to atone in downtime.
-Atonement is handled by the ref-team.
+Atonement is handled by the ref team, and it is not possible to atone in downtime.
 The difficulty of atonement may depend on the God in question and on the severity or extent of the breaking of the strictures.

 Note: Becoming spirit-wracked is sometimes self-reffing (the refs are not omniscient).
 If you believe that your character may have seriously broken a stricture, see a ref.
 Alternatively, you may choose to take the effects of a spirit-wrack immediately after you feel your character has seriously broken a stricture.
 In addition, if the ref team believes you have broken the strictures, they may spirit-wrack you in downtime.

 - Each God grants access to miracles from a primary domain and 5 auxiliary domains.
 You may only learn miracles from your God’s domains.

 - Miracles are bought as skills.

-- Each miracle from the primary domain requires its level in Spiritual Favor, as well as all previous miracles from the primary domain.
+- Each miracle from the primary domain requires its level in Spiritual Favour, as well as all previous miracles from the primary domain.

 - Each miracle in an auxiliary domain requires a miracle of the same level from the primary domain, as well as all previous miracles from the same domain.

-- A character may only buy miracles from their deities primary domain and up to 3 auxiliary domains.
+- A character may only buy miracles from their deity’s primary domain and up to 3 of their deity’s auxiliary domains.

 Each God has a list of domains they grant access to.
 A priest may only learn miracles from those domains.
 It is not possible to invent new miracles or learn miracles from other domains.

 To learn a miracle, you must have enough ranks of Spiritual Favour and all previous miracles from that domain.
 Your primary domain miracle for each level will be granted when you buy Miraculous Power.

-A priest may only learn miracles from a maximum of 4 domains: The primary, and up to 3 Auxiliaries.
+A priest may only learn miracles from a maximum of 4 of their God’s domains: The primary, and up to 3 auxiliaries.